coralsio/payment-stripe/README.md

 # Corals Payment Stripe

+Stripe Product Manager is the first Laravel Plugin is the first Laravel Plugin for Stripe Products Integration. integrate Stripe Products with Laravel Platform.

 - Stripe has two environments Sandbox and Live, make sure to use sandbox for testing before going live

 - Under Subscription -> Payment Settings you need to add your stripe account keys which can be grabbed from your stripe account :